dayosango/ga_capstone_forcibly_displaced_populations/README.md

 Variable                      | Description                                    | Type of Variable
 ----------------------------- | ---------------------------------------------- | ----------------
-Country of Origin             | Orginating country                             | Categorical Country of Asylum             | Country the person has sought asylum in        | Catgeorical Population Type	              | Type of population the person falls into.
+Country of Origin             | Orginating country                             | Categorical Country of Asylum             | Country the person sought asylum in            | Catgeorical Population Type	              | Type of population the person falls into.
 REF - Refugee, RET - Returned refugees, ASY - Asylum seekers, VDA - Venezuelans, IDP - Internally displaced persons, RDP - Returned IDPs, STA - Stateless persons, OOC - Others of Concern | Categorical
 Urban or Rural Location	      | Indication of whether the location they were allocated was urban or rural.
 An urban location is classified as a settlement with more than 5,000 inhabitants (defined by UNHCR)| Categorical
 Accommodation Type	          | Type of accommodation person was allocated.
 I - Individual accommodation, S - Self-settled camp, P - Planned/Managed camp, C - Collective centre, R - Reception/Transit camp, U - Undefined  | Categorical